top of page

 • Dec 23, 2024

-• 3 min read
+• 4 min read

-What is an ASV Scan?
+What is an ASV scan?

-An ASV scan is a security scan performed by an approved third-party scanning vendor, designed to identify vulnerabilities in internet-facing systems.
-These systems might include the merchant’s payment gateways, web servers, and other components that handle cardholder data.
-The ASV scan checks for weaknesses that could potentially be exploited by attackers, such as open ports, outdated software, and misconfigurations that could lead to data breaches.
+The ASV scan checks for weaknesses that could potentially be exploited by attackers, such as open ports, outdated software, insecure services, TLS or certificate issues, missing security headers and misconfigurations that could lead to data exposure or data breaches.

-Why is an ASV Scan Required?
+Why is an ASV scan required under PCI DSS?

 When is an ASV Scan Required?